New Media and Internet Marketing (Certificate)

 - Demonstrate social awareness, responsibility, and sensitivity for the communication required in culturally diverse groups

 - Develop knowledge and skills within one or two communication specialties which enhance and clarify professional direction, career objectives, or personal development

-The Graduate Certificate in Certificate of Advanced Study in New Media and Internet Marketing requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)
+The graduate Certificate of Advanced Study in New Media and Internet Marketing requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)